Rock 'n' Roll Nashville Marathon

 The Rock 'n' Roll Marathon is a qualifying event for the Boston Marathon.
 It is owned by Advance Publications as part of the Rock 'n' Roll Marathon Series.

 History

 The marathon was first held in April 2000 when 3,230 men and 2,589 women completed the event.

 As the event grew in popularity, a half-marathon was added in 2002.
 This was soon followed by the addition of a kids marathon.
 A 5k run was added to the race options as well as wheelchair versions of the marathon, half-marathon, and 5k races.
 The number of participants in the 2008 event exceeded 30,000 total entrants.
+Hendersonville resident Scott Wietecha won the full marathon seven consecutive years from 2013 to 2019.

 The 2020 race was postponed to November 21 and later cancelled due to the coronavirus pandemic.
 The 2021 edition was postponed from the traditional spring date and was held on November 20.
 It featured a new winner after seven-time defending winner Scott Wietecha chose not to compete.